DimitriPalmer22/Relapse-Code-Documentation/Documentation/Sprint/Sprint 1.md

 - Revisit the power sounds entirely
 	- Having a one-shot sounds for charging the power is not gonna work.
 We need a looping SFX for charging the power and a one-shot for releasing the power.
 We don't think the sound for this right now fits.
 	- We also need a different sound for when a power is done cooling down.
 We don't think the sound for this right now fits.
-- Also, we need non-placeholder sounds for:
+- Also, we need to replace the placeholder sounds for:
 	- shooting
 	- reloading
 	- player getting hit
 	- enemy getting hit
 - Also, we need some more sounds for the enemies to give them life
 	- Idle groaning / breathing sounds
-	- A sound for when the enemy is alerted of the player's presence
+	- A sound for when the enemy is alerted of the player's presence.
+Like a grunt.
-	-
+	- A swipe / wind sound effect for when the enemy attacks
+	- A grunt for when the enemy attacks

 ### Week 1